MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-uv-anomalies-fl.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* An Azure Data Explorer cluster and database.
+* A cluster and database.
 [Create a cluster and database](../../create-cluster-database-portal.md).
 * [Enable the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.
 This is necessary because this function contains inline Python.
 * [Create an Anomaly Detector resource and obtain its key](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAnomalyDetector) to access the service.
 * Enable the [http_request plugin / http_request_post plugin](../query/http-request-plugin.md) on the cluster to access the anomaly detection service endpoint.